About the Visual Shakespeare Project

 Chelsea

-The talentant actor and film maker, Chelsea LeSage
+The talentant New York actor and film maker, Chelsea LeSage

 Chelsea and cast